Magnetic Resonance Angiography

 Description of the Test

 You will lie on a special table.
 This table will be moved inside the opening of the MRI machine.
-Most MRIs consist of 2-6 sets of images.
-Each one will take between 2-15 minutes.
-You will need to lie still while the images are being taken.
+Most MRIs consist of 2 to 6 sets of images.
+Each one will take between 2 to 15 minutes.
+You will need to be still while the images are taken.
 You may need to hold your breath briefly.
-Technicians will communicate with you through an intercom from another room.
+You will be able to talk to the technician through a small speaker.

 American Heart Association